What is trichomoniasis (trich)?

 Trichomoniasis is an infection caused by a parasite.
 It's spread by sexual contact (sexually transmitted infection, or STI).
 It's sometimes called trich (say "trick").
 Anyone can get trich, but most people don't have symptoms.
 Trich can cause problems during pregnancy.

 What are the symptoms?

 Most people don't have any symptoms of trich.
-If you do have symptoms, they usually start within 1 week after you were infected.
-But symptoms can develop months later.
+But if you do have symptoms, they may include:

 - Abnormal discharge from the vagina or penis.